 - All students graduating with an Associate of Applied Science degree in Massage Therapy will also receive the Short-Term Certificate in Massage Therapy.

 - Students must submit evidence of good health and required immunizations before acceptance to program.
-Students will not be accepted or dropped from the program if significant limiting health conditions are present to prevent student from performing the essential functions of a Massage Therapy student and/or constitute a hazard to health and safety of patients or classmates.
+Students will not be accepted or will be dropped from the program if significant limiting health conditions are present to prevent student from performing the essential functions of a Massage Therapy student and/or constitute a hazard to health and safety of patients or classmates.

 - Criminal background check required.